firefrontsolutions/firemapper-docs/export_map.rst

 Export FireMap File
 -------------------
 Exports a FireMap File (xml) containing all the information stored on the map (except photos).
 This format is useful for transferring maps to other devices running FireMapper.
+(This file format may be discontinued)

 .. image:: symbols/fireMapFile.png
   :width: 60px

-Export KML File
+Export KML/KMZ File
 ---------------
-Exports the map as a KML file.
+Exports the map as a KML/KMZ file.
 This format is used by most GIS applications including Google Earth.

 .. note:: FireMapper tries to format kml maps with similar line styles, however some line styles can not be reproduced in KML.
-The KML format only supports solid lines.
+The KML/KMZ format only supports solid lines.
 Dotted, dashed or other line styles are not supported.
+This is a limitation of the KML/KMZ format, not FireMapper.

 .. image:: symbols/kmlFile.png